IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 The International Covenant on Economic, Cultural and Social Rights requires States to monitor and address de facto discrimination in education. *General Comment 13* states:

-> States parties must closely monitor education -- including all relevant policies, institutions, programmes, spending patterns and other practices -- so as to identify and take measures to redress any de facto discrimination.^[CESCR General Comment 13]
+> States parties must closely monitor education -- including all relevant policies, institutions, programmes, spending patterns and other practices -- so as to identify and take measures to redress any de facto discrimination.\[63]

 For several decades, men and boys have fallen behind in education.
 A paper from the *Ministry of Education* states:

-> Whatever the reason, the outcome is that more boys than girls are labelled as poor readers and writers and have trouble using these skills to access other parts of the curriculum.^[@education_literacy_2021]
+> Whatever the reason, the outcome is that more boys than girls are labelled as poor readers and writers and have trouble using these skills to access other parts of the curriculum.^\[5]

 *Radio New Zealand* reports:

-> The percentage of domestic university students who are men has reached an all-time low of 39 percent, and it is worrying Universities.^[@gerritsen-2022]
+> The percentage of domestic university students who are men has reached an all-time low of 39 percent, and it is worrying Universities.\[30]

 The Commission should monitor: